 This Butter Chicken Recipe is so easy and so delicious.
 It’s the perfect weeknight meal.
 Better than take out, you’ll love making this Indian Butter Chicken at home!

-We are such huge fans of Indian cooking around here, the flavors and spices are always so perfect.
-Nathan and I love getting chicken dishes, especially the ones that come with a lot of sauce that we can eat with rice and warm pieces of naan.
-The saucier the recipe, the better.
+We are such huge fans of Indian cooking around here, especially saucy chicken recipes that we can eat with rice and warm pieces of naan.

-This take on Indian Butter Chicken is an absolute favorite in our house.
+This take on Indian butter chicken, also known as Murgh Makhani, is an huge favorite in my house.
+It is a spin on curry that has a creamy tomato based sauce.
 Every single person in my family loves it and it is on the menu at least twice every month.
 That’s truly saying something for a mom that is regularly developing new recipes for work.

 While this recipe may vary a little from traditional butter chicken, I am certain it will become a favorite in your house as well.